Jean-Claude Lord: Career

 Lord subsequently worked primarily in television on several other series and made-for-TV movies.
 He directed the revival of Lance et Compte that aired from 2000 until 2008.
 He was conferred the Prix Guy-Mauffette by the National Assembly of Quebec in November 2017, in recognition of the contributions he made to the audiovisual industry and culture.

 Personal life

-Lord was in a domestic partnership with Lise Thouin until his death.
+Lord was in a domestic partnership with Lise Thouin.
 Together, they had two children: Marie-Noëlle and Jean-Sébastien, who is also a film and television director, most noted for the films Heaven (Le petit ciel) and Guardian Angel (L'Ange-gardien).

 Lord died on the evening of 15 January 2022.
 He was 78, and had suffered a major stroke on 30 December of the previous year.